mpiorowski/task/README.md

 ## Project overview

-This is a very simple app built using SvelteKit with TailwindCss, with a ready-to-use Go server.
+This is a very simple app built using SvelteKit, with a ready-to-use Go server.
 It uses an open API to download a list of anime and display them.
 You can access anime details and add them to favorites.
 All favorites are then displayed on the right side of the screen.

 ## IMPORTANT